Rivela/rivela.js/README.md

-# Rivela.js
+# Rivelajs

-Collection of reusable d3.js components and chart templates
+A collection of reusable d3.js components and chart templates

 ![](https://travis-ci.org/Rivela/rivela.js.svg?branch=master)

 ## Include the library

-### Standalone download

-You can download the latest version from here:

 ### Using NPM

 You can install in your project as a npm module:

 ```
-npm install rivela
+npm install rivelajs
 ```

 ### Using the CDN